Stillbirth: United Kingdom

-The registration of stillbirths has been required in England and Wales from 1927 and in Scotland from 1939 but is not required in Northern Ireland.
-Sometimes a pregnancy is terminated deliberately during a late phase, for example due to congenital anomaly.
+The registration of stillbirths has been required in England and Wales since 1927 and in Scotland since 1939, but is not required in Northern Ireland.
+Sometimes a pregnancy is terminated deliberately during a late phase, for example, due to a congenital anomaly.
 UK law requires these procedures to be registered as "stillbirths".

 England and Wales

-For the purposes of the Births and Deaths Registration Act 1926 (as amended), section 12 contains the definition:
+For the Births and Deaths Registration Act 1926 (as amended), section 12 contains the definition:

 "still-born" and "still-birth" shall apply to any child which has issued forth from its mother after the twenty fourth week of pregnancy and which did not at any time after being completely expelled from its mother, breathe or show any other signs of life.

 A similar definition is applied within the Births and Deaths Registration Act 1953 (as amended), contained in s.41.

-The above definitions apply within those Acts thus other legislation will not necessarily be in identical terms.
+The above definitions apply within those Acts; thus, other legislation will not necessarily be in identical terms.

-s.2 of the 1953 Act requires that registration of a birth takes place within 42 days of the birth except where an inquest takes place or the child has been "found exposed" in which latter case the time limit runs from the time of finding.
+s.2 of the 1953 Act requires that registration of a birth takes place within 42 days of the birth except where an inquest takes place, or the child has been "found exposed" in which latter case the time limit runs from the time of finding.

 Extracts from the register of stillbirths are restricted to those who have obtained consent from the Registrar General for England and Wales.